CHANDRA92/QuizMaker/README.md

 - Can View, Update, Delete, Approve Teacher.
 - Can View, Update, Delete Student.
 - Can Also See Student Marks.
-- Can Add, View, Delete Course/Exams.
+- Can View Course/Exams.
-- Can Add Questions To Respective Courses With Options, Correct Answer, And Marks.
-- Can View And Delete Questions Too.
+- Can View  Questions Too.

 ### Teacher
 - Apply for job in System.
 Then Login (Approval required by system admin, Then only teacher can login).